SuperIRis/personal-website-update-2022/README.md

 Run the site in dev mode with gulp serve (live reload, JS and SASS transpiling) Build the site for prod with gulp build (copy static files to dist / babelify, concat, and uglify JS / transpile, concat, and minify CSS)

+NOTES as of 18/11

+- Bug bash
+  - Navigating from one project to the next breaks the youtube video AND adds an extra background
+  - Navigating from one project (reload here) to projects (close button) breaks footer UI

 NOTES as of 17/11

 - Fixed Project CSS for mobile